BZoennchen/supercollider-book/_sources/chapters/sounddesign/math/z-transform.md

 ## Partial Fraction Expansion

-Given a rational function in the $z$-domain, which typically represents a system's transfer function or a signal's $z$-transform, the goal is to express it as a sum of simpler fractions, that is as *partial fraction expension (PFE)*, because:
+Given a rational function in the $z$-domain, which typically represents a system's transfer function or a signal's $z$-transform, the goal is to express it as a sum of simpler fractions, that is as a *partial fraction expansion (PFE)*, because:

 + Easier inverse $z$-transform: Instead of trying to invert a complicated rational function, you invert each simple term individually.
 + Clear connection to poles/resonances: Each term in the PFE corresponds to one pole, i.e. one resonant component in the sound.
 + Intuitive analysis of system behavior: If you know the poles and residues ($A_i$), you can immediately tell if the system is causal or anti-causal from the ROC.
 Furthermore, you can see which components dominate (e.g. the pole closest to the unit circle sets the longest-lasting resonance).
 + Practical for implementation: In DSP, many filters (like IIR biquads) are implemented as a sum of simple sections.
 Therefore, PFE naturally decomposes a high-order filter into first- or second-order pieces, each easy to implement with delay lines.
 This makes designs stable and efficient.

-The process to compute the partial fraction expension (PFE) involves the following steps:
+The process to compute the partial fraction expansion (PFE) involves the following steps:

 1. Factor the denominator: Write the denominator of the $z$-domain function as a product of its factors.
 If the factors are not real, they will appear as conjugate pairs.
 2. Decompose the function: Express the original function as a sum of simpler fractions, where each fraction has one of the factors from the denominator as its own denominator.
 The numerators of these simpler fractions are constants or polynomials (typically constants in $z$-transform applications) to be determined.
 3. Find the constants: Use algebraic techniques, such as equating coefficients or substituting specific values of $z$, to solve for the constants (or coefficients in the numerators) in the simpler fractions.
 4. Inverse $z$-transform: Apply the inverse $z$-transform to each simpler fraction separately.
 Since the inverse $z$-transform of many basic fractions is well-known, this step is greatly simplified by the partial fraction expansion.

-The case of first-oder terms is the simplest and most fundamental, that is, we have
+The case of first-order terms is the simplest and most fundamental, that is, we have

 $$H(z) = \frac{B(z)}{A(z)} = \frac{b_0 + b_1 z^{-1} + b_2z^{-2} + \ldots + b_m z^{-M}}{1 + a_1 z^{-1} + a_2 z^{-2} + \ldots + a_N z^{-N}},$$